The Catholic Defender: “How can I, unless someone instructs me?”

 It’s important that St. Luke, a Gentile,recognize the importance of the Holy Spirit using men to open the eyes of people to follow the Lord.
 Through the Lord’s Church we have been given the “Deposit of Faith” to teach the nations.

 We become His voice when we proclaim God’s word and teach the hidden messages found in the scriptures.
 We become His feet when we go where he sends us to do His will.
 We become His hands when we serve those in need.

 By virtue of our Baptism and Confirmation, we are called to open the eyes of those searching for the truth.
 We are obligated to follow after the Lord so that He becomes center stage in our lives.
 He must increase while I decrease.

 The New Testament is filled with examples of conversion that should give us example to do the same.
 We have great opportunity through the internet and media outlets we have available today.

 Even so, there is a lot of confusion out in the real world just as there was on that first Easter morning.
 As the Lord reached out to Cleopus and his friend on the road to Emmaus, and as St. Philip reached out to the Ethiopian Eunuch in the desert, we need to be willing to do the same.

-This past Easter Vigil, there were many received into the Catholic Church through the RCIA from all over the world.
+This up coming RCIA, many will be looking forward to the Easter Vigil, there will be many that will be received into the Catholic Church from all over the world.
 Today, there are many Ethiopian Eunuch’s asking the question: “How can I, unless someone instructs me”?
 I see them everyday in people I meet.